hmrc/play-frontend-hmrc/README.md

 ))
 ```

-### Examples
+### Example Templates

 We provide example templates using the Twirl components through a `Chrome` extension.
 Please refer to the
 [extension's github repository](https://github.com/hmrc/play-frontend-govuk-extension) for installation instructions.

 With the extension installed, you should be able to go to the [GOV.UK Design System](https://design-system.service.gov.uk/components/),
-click on a component on the sidebar and see the `Twirl` examples matching the provided Nunjucks templates.
+click on a component on the sidebar and see the `Twirl` examples matching the provided `Nunjucks` templates.

 _Note: Currently there are examples only for the following components:_